-You should Shut down the computer if you plan to install new hardware (don't forget to remove the battery and follow all the safety instructions in Chapter 6), plan to be away from the computer for several days, or you do not need it to wake up and run a scheduled task.
+You should Shut down the computer if you plan to install new hardware, plan to be away from the computer for several days, or you do not need it to wake up and run a scheduled task.
 Returning to full operation from Shut down takes longer than from Sleep or Hibernate.